MicrosoftDocs/memdocs/memdocs/intune/protect/certificates-scep-configure.md

 - **Client authentication certificate**

-   This certificate is used during the Intune Certificate Connector instalation.
+   This certificate is used during the Intune Certificate Connector installation.

    Request and install a **client authentication** certificate from your internal CA, or a public certificate authority.